Articles

 Close up of safe

-In this article published in the Winter 2020 edition of the Art & Cultural Heritage Law Newsletter from the American Bar Association Section of International Law, G. Elaine Wood and Brad Dragoon discuss the future of purchasing fine art with cryptocurrencies, its risks, and considerations for the future.
+In this article published in the Winter 2020 edition of the Art & Cultural Heritage Law Newsletter from the American Bar Association Section of International Law, G. Elaine Wood discusses the future of purchasing fine art with cryptocurrencies, its risks, and considerations for the future.

 While blockchain ledgers may provide welcome transparency in the art industry seeking to confirm the authenticity of pieces and to verify the identify of counterparties in high value transactions, it is unlikely that Bitcoin will become the preferred medium of exchange in the near future.
 This is primarily because virtual currency does not yet function as a stable store of value or as a reference to set prices.
 Due to the relative stability of fiat currencies such as the Euro or US Dollar, pricing indices can be established and critical metrics like price inflation monitored.